iricehasan/Cosmwasm-Contracts/cosmwasm-to-do-list/README.md

 - The owner of the To-Do List contract can add new entries, update existing ones or delete them.
 - The contract can be queried to return individual entries as well as a subset of the whole list.
+- The owner can transfer the ownership via TransferOwnership.